awsdocs/amazon-appstream2-developer-guide/doc_source/set-up-stacks-fleets.md

 1. For **Step 4: Configure Network**, do the following:

    1. To add internet access for fleet instances in a VPC with a public subnet, choose **Default Internet Access**\.
 If you are providing internet access using a NAT gateway, leave **Default Internet Access** unselected\.
-For more information, see [Network Settings for Fleet and Image Builder Instances](managing-network.md)\.
+For more information, see [Network Settings for Amazon AppStream 2\.0 ](managing-network.md)\.

    1. Choose a VPC and two subnets with access to the network resources that your application needs\.
 If you don't have a VPC or subnets, you can create them using the links provided and then click the refresh icons\.